dundalek/stratify/doc/error-catalog.md

 :io.github.dundalek.stratify.internal/no-source-namespaces

 Caused by:
-Execution error (ExceptionInfo) at io.github.dundalek.stratify.internal/analysis->graph (internal.clj:91).
+Execution error (ExceptionInfo) at io.github.dundalek.stratify.internal/analysis->graph (internal.clj:XXX).
 There are no defined namespaces in analysis.
 Did you pass correct source paths?